 Tip: Ensure the cookie and skillet are completely cool before wrapping.
 Parchment paper is a good alternative if you do not have a clear wrap.

 - 1 stick unsalted grass-fed butter, at room temperature, +1 tablespoon for the skillet

 - 1/4 cup brown sugar erythritol -can also use granulated Stevia or granulated monk fruit sugar

 - 1/4 cup granulated erythritol -can also use granulated Stevia or granulated monk fruit sugar

 - 1 tsp. vanilla extract

 - 1 cup stevia-sweetened dark chocolate baking chips

-- Preheat oven to 350.
-Grease a 10-inch cast-iron skillet with the 1 tablespoon butter.
+- Preheat oven to 350 F. Grease a 10-inch cast-iron skillet with 1 tablespoon of butter.

 - Add the baking soda and almond flour and mix until just incorporated.
 Add the chocolate chips and stir to combine using a rubber spatula.

 - Pat the cookie dough into the skillet, and bake until golden brown and the middle is almost set about 25 minutes.
 Let cook for 10 minutes, cut into wedges, and serve.